 Note: If you are considering to do this hike, you can read my extensive hiking guide here.
 The following post is descriptive–it tells quite the story!

 We opted to take off our socks and ford the river slightly upstream with our shoes instead.
-The river is fed by a glacier, and OMG it was FREAKING COLD!
-Our feet were numb at the end, but we got across!
-Then, we warmed up for a bit.
+The river is fed by a glacier, and MAAAAAN was it COLD!
+Our feet were freezing at the end, but we got across safely without having to worry about the zipline.

 To advance towards the mountain pass, one has to next walk on a glacier.
 However, there are crevasses throughout, and you have to be careful b/c you don’t want to fall into one out there alone.
 We carefully navigated it and eventually exited the glacier onto rocky moraine.
 That was a cool experience (literally and figuratively!).

 Check out the type of terrain as you exit the glacier and get back onto the mountain pass trail.
 Oftentimes there’s not always a marked trail; you just make judgment calls about where to go and also use the GPS on your phone with a downloaded map of the trail from the maps.me app.

 Next, we ascended nearly up the mighty mountain pass (almost 1000m vertical elevation gain).
 It was quite steep, and the terrain was rocky.
 Keep in mind, you have to carry EVERYTHING with you on this trek (tent, sleeping bag, food; it was about 15kg).
 As if climbing wasn’t difficult enough without a backpack.

 But what made this ascent awesome was that you could see the two titanic legs of the Glacier Tunel as you ascended.
 It was absolutely epic.